 - Bald eagles

 Between 1200 B.C. and 1700 A.D., the South Fork was the home of one of the earliest native peoples known as the Woodland Culture.
 The Woodland Culture was a hunting and gathering people that depended upon the seasons and available resources to live.
 Later, the Dakota Indians used this area for hunting and temporary lodging.
-The river was originally named "Hassan" by Native Americans, which means "maple leaf," but was renamed "Crow" by Ojibwa Indians for the black bird they called "marauder of newly planted corn."
-It was only after 1851 with the Treaty of Traverse de Sioux that the area was opened for settlement by white pioneers.
+The river was originally named "Hassan" by Native Americans, which means "maple leaf," but was renamed "Crow" by Ojibwe Indians for the black bird they called "marauder of newly planted corn."
+It was only after 1851 with the Treaty of Traverse de Sioux that the area was opened to Euro-American families.

 Though agricultural development was difficult due to the wooded landscape, farming was the chief occupation for over a hundred years.
 Agricultural lands still form the vast majority of the South Fork watershed, but some residents are beginning to shift away from agricultural jobs, with some even commuting to the Twin Cities for work.

 Riffles and fall colors along the South Fork.

 A proud angler displays his catch.